isofarro/isometric-terrain/README.markdown

 Isometric terrain renderer
 ==========================

-Playing around with techniques for generating isometric terrains, ala SimCity 3000.
+Experimenting with techniques for generating isometric terrains using heightmaps (a la SimCity 3000).
+And using solid colour polygons.

-I blame notch, watching him code the 3D rendering of 0x10c reignited my interest in playing around with isometric projections.

 This is a hack.
 I'm playing around more to understand the ideas and techniques behind isometric rendering.
 So don't use this for your next blockbuster game, mmmmkay?